prashlkam/FocussedModePlus/README.md

 ## What is FocusedModePlus

 ## FocusedModePlus features
- - FocusedModePlus tries to reduce distractions by fousing only on a small part of the screen
+ - FocusedModePlus tries to reduce distractions by focusing only on a small part of the screen
  - when FocusedModePlus is run - it places a fullscreen, always-on-top, borderless and blank window over the screen
  - a small part of this blank window is Transparent - through which anything that is in the background can be seen
  - the Transparent area moves wherever the mouse cursor is moved
- - the Transpsrent area can also be moved - by using the Arrow keys on the keyboard
+ - the Transparent area can also be moved - by using the Arrow keys on the keyboard
  - the whole blank window can be Minimized - by pressing the '.'
-(Period) ksy
+(Period) key

 ## Setup
 -----------